Nipipo/FVFM-Launcher-Friends-Vs-Friends/README.md

 # FVFM will cause a false-positive if you use Windows Defender, you'll need to add an exception for FVFM in Defender.

-# If the game doesn't run when you chose the modded/vanila run option, run **Steam** through first and then go back to FVFM and relaunch through there.
+# If the game doesn't run when you chose the modded/vanila run option, run **Steam** first and then go back to FVFM and relaunch through there.
 (This is an uncommon issue)
 ---

 ## **SPECIAL THANKS:**